 Automatic Transmission Brake Bands are flexible steel plates lined with organic (cellulose) or semi-metallic friction material.
 The lining absorbs transmission fluid to aid in heat dissipation.
-As the band tightens around the drum, the fluid is squeezed out into grooves cut into the band's surface, helping to cool the fluid as the band brings the drum to a stop and holds it there.
+As the band tightens around the drum, ATF flows into grooves cut into the band's surface, helping to cool the fluid as the band brings the drum to a stop.

-The drums are made of soft or hard metal.
-The softer iron type is easily distinguished by its dimpled surface that aids in clamping and heat dissipation.
-The harder drums have a smooth surface.
+Some drums are made of a softer iron and easily distinguished by their dimpled surface that aids in clamping and heat dissipation.
+Drums made of hard metal have a smooth clamping surface.

-The servo is controlled by hydraulic pressure.
-This pressure is applied in one of two ways.
-When hydraulic pressure is applied in the same direction as drum rotation, the anchor pin adds to the force from the servo.
+Hydraulic pressure moves the brake servo.
+When the servo applies in the same direction as drum rotation, the anchor pin adds to the stopping and holding force.
 If hydraulic pressure is applied in the opposite direction of drum rotation, the drum works against the servo's pressure.

 A transmission band is considered a reaction device, in the same family as multiple clutch discs and one-way overrunning clutches.
 There is a difference.
 A brake band is strictly a stopping and holding device.
 Clutches hold and drive members of the planetary gear set.